-This course is suitable for anyone interested in fashion and lifestyle journalism, and who is keen to find out more about creating media content and to generally develop and refine their writing skills.
+Are you curious about what goes on behind the scenes of a Condé Nast Publications magazine?
+This intensive one-week programme is suitable for anyone interested in a career in fashion and lifestyle journalism, who is keen to find out more about the discipline and develop and refine their writing skills.

-During the course you will research and develop ideas for articles and also explore online portfolio options that will allow you to showcase your personal body of work.
+During the course you will research and come up with ideas for articles and also explore online options that will allow you to add to your portfolio.

-You will hear from Condé Nast staff and other fashion media experts on a range of related subjects such as understanding audiences, generating ideas for features, trend reporting, writing fashion news and the art of interviewing.
+There will be talks from Condé Nast staff and other fashion media experts on a range of subjects such as understanding your audience, generating features ideas, trend reporting, writing fashion news, and the art of interviewing.

-The course will also look at the work of inspiring writers and editors, and explore the language of fashion.
-You will also find out how magazines operate, how revenue is generated from media content, and the key characteristics of print and digital formats.
+The course will also look at the work of experienced writers and editors, and explore the language of fashion.
+You will discover how magazines operate, how revenue is generated from media content, and the key characteristics of print and digital formats.

 - Access to the Vogue archives

-There are 24 places available on each course, allocated on a first come, first served basis.
-Please note that your place on the course is not reserved until we have received the full tuition fee, which must be paid in full and upfront.
+There are 24 places available on each course, and each place is allocated on a first-come, first-served basis.
+Please note that your place is not confirmed until we have received the full tuition fee upfront.

-Please ensure you have read our Terms and Conditions and understand our cancellation and refund policy prior to booking.
+Before you book, please ensure you have read our Terms and Conditions, including our cancellation and refund policy.

-Students can expect to be in classes from 10am to 5pm Monday to Friday.
+Students can expect to attend class Monday to Friday, from 10am to 5pm.

-There are no formal English language requirements for this course, however it is delivered and assessed in English.
-If you are a non-UK student, and English is not your first language, we recommend you have an Academic IELTS score of 5.5 or be able to use English at this level if you do not hold an English language qualification, before commencing your studies.
-It is your responsibility to ensure you will be able to participate fully in a qualification delivered in English.
+There are no formal English language requirements for this course.
+However, if you are a non-UK student and English is not your first language, we recommend you have an Academic IELTS score of 5.5 or be able to use English at this level before commencing your studies.
+It is your responsibility to ensure you will be able to participate fully in a qualification delivered and assessed in English.

-You can apply for this course via the application form on our website.
+You can apply via the application form on our website.

-Accepted students are required to pay the full fee in advance, in order to secure their place on the course.
+If you are accepted on to the course, you will be required to pay the full fee in advance in order to secure your place.